 For Call Report purposes, an eligible institution should not recognize an asset (or a corresponding credit to income) in 2006 or 2007 for the amount of the one-time assessment credit that the FDIC has allocated to it.
 An eligible institution should recognize its assessment credit, to the extent it remains available and is allowed to be used, as a reduction in the insurance assessment expense the institution would otherwise be required to accrue each quarter beginning in 2007.
+For assessment periods in 2007, the FDIC is required to apply an eligible institution's available assessment credit to cover up to 100 percent of its deposit insurance assessment, with the actual percentage determined based on the institution's risk category and other factors.
+However, this percentage decreases to 90 percent for assessment periods in 2008.

-In November 2006, the FDIC adopted a final rule amending its assessment regulations (12 CFR Part 327) to improve and modernize its operational systems for deposit insurance assessments.
-As a result of these amendments, deposit insurance assessments began to be collected after each quarter ends, i.e., in arrears, earlier in 2007.
-This is a change from the FDIC's previous process for collecting deposit insurance assessments under which, in practice, assessment collection was accomplished prospectively every quarter.
-The last deposit insurance collection under the FDIC's former system was made on September 30, 2006, and represented payment for insurance coverage through December 31, 2006.
-The first deposit insurance coverage from January 1 through March 31, 2007.
-The second collection takes place on September 28, 2007, and covers the period from April 1 through June 30, 2007.
+As a result of amendments to the FDIC's assessment regulations (12 CFR Part 327) in November 2006, the FDIC changed its process for collecting deposit insurance assessments, moving from collecting assessments prospectively to collecting them in arrears.
+The first deposit insurance collection under the FDIC's new system took place on June 29, 2007, and represented payment for insurance coverage from January 1 through March 31, 2007.
+The final collection in 2007 takes place on December 28, 2007, and covers the period from July 1 through September 30, 2007.

-As a consequence of the FDIC's collection of deposit insurance assessments in arrears, each bank should accrue an estimate of its assessment expense each quarter, net of any available assessment credit that will be applied, to the maximum extent allowed by statute, to that quarter's assessment.
+Because the FDIC now collects deposit insurance assessments in arrears, each bank should accrue an estimate of its assessment expense each quarter, net of any available assessment credit that will be applied, to the maximum extent allowed by statute (up to 100 percent for assessment periods in 2007 and up to 90 percent for periods in 2008), to that quarter's assessment.
 The net assessment payable and net assessment expense, if any, should be reported in Schedule RC-G, item 4, "All other liabilities," and in Schedule RI, item 7.d, "Other noninterest expense," respectively.
-For example, as of September 30, 2007, a bank should estimate its net deposit insurance assessment payable and its net assessment expense based on its September 30, 2007, assessment base and its expected assessment rate, less any allowable assessment credit, even though the bank will not pay the assessment for the third quarter of 2007 until December 30, 2007.
-The bank's estimated net assessment payable and net assessment expense for the first and second quarters of 2007, if any, were to have been accrued and reported in the first quarter and second quarter 2007 Call Reports, respectively.
-After receiving an invoice from the FDIC on or about September 14, 2007, that shows its actual second quarter 2007 net assessment, each bank should treat any adjustment it needs to make to its previously recorded second quarter net assessment payable and net assessment expense as a change in accounting estimate in its June 30, 2007, Call Report income statement.
+For example, as of December 31, 2007, a bank should estimate its net deposit insurance assessment payable and its net assessment expense based on its December 31, 2007, assessment base and its expected assessment rate, less any allowable assessment credit, even though the bank will not pay the assessment for the fourth quarter of 2007 until March 28, 2008.
+The bank's estimated net assessment payable and net assessment expense for the first through third quarters of 2007, if any, were to have been accrued and reported in the first quarter through third quarter 2007 Call Reports, respectively.
+After receiving an invoice from the FDIC on or about December 14, 2007, that shows its actual third quarter 2007 net assessment, each bank should treat any adjustment it needs to make to its previously recorded third quarter net assessment payable and net assessment expense as a change in accounting estimate in its December 31, 2007, Call Report income statement.